-- Where?
 Wherever you feel you can be focused on your computer for about one-two hours each day, you choose the time of day that works best for you.

-- Participation on the closed online forum is required and valuable for sharing our unique ideas.
+Participation on the closed online forum is required and valuable for sharing our unique ideas.
 It enhances the training exponentially!

 Yes, we have great practical ideas to support you to make connections.

-- Will you talk about how you model your business?
-Yes, though many leaders have their own way of offering their group, I am happy to share my own journey and some great resources and additional support to create a solid foundation.
+Yes, though many facilitators have their own way of offering their group, I am happy to share my own journey and some great resources and additional support recommendations to create a solid foundation.

-"The Mothering Arts training is an empowering model of honoring and connecting mothers, that allows me to frame my own mamas' circles through a feminist lens, rooted in the deep knowing of women's experiences, the diverse ways we become mothers, and filled with beauty, thoughtful insights, authentic experience, practical tools and a reverence for warmth, joy and love.
+The Community Supported Postpartum course is an empowering model of honoring and connecting mothers, that allows me to frame my own mamas' circles through a feminist lens, rooted in the deep knowing of women's experiences, the diverse ways we become mothers, and filled with beauty, thoughtful insights, authentic experience, practical tools and a reverence for warmth, joy and love.
 I can't wait to put it all in to practice!"

 Marlene Pray, MEd Passageway and Rites of Passage Facilitator, Social Justice & Sexuality Educator Doylestown, PA

 The Community Supported Postpartum model feels like a much needed balm for a culture that places undue value on individualism and consumerism that can leave new mothers feeling isolated and overwhelmed.
-Drawing on the wisdom of other women in the community and creating a intergenerational circle for women and children to gather, share, and create feels essential in creating true community.
+Drawing on the wisdom of others in the community and creating a intergenerational group for parents and babies to gather, share, and create feels essential in creating true community.
 I have so appreciated this training and it's offerings.
 I am completely inspired to bring what I have learned here into my own community and now I feel confident that I have the tools to do so successfully!

 ~ Sonja Barclay, Portland, OR

-"Kerry does such a wonderful job of creating a space, and demystifying the experience of creating a Mothering Arts circle in your community.
-This training is presented in a community centered approach, so you are not only learning from Kerry, but also from your fellow trainees.
-It is a very comprehensive training, and Kerry is quite approachable and generous! "~Brooke Larsen, Mendocino
+This online course is presented in a community centered approach, so you are not only learning from Kerry, but also from your fellow participants from around the world.
+It is a very comprehensive course, and Kerry is quite approachable and generous! "~Brooke Larsen, Mendocino, CA

-"The Mothering Arts training is thorough.
-From it’s aesthetics to abstract thinking of heart, purpose and vision, to the nuts and bolts of “how to create a circle,” no detail was spared.
-Kerry’s years of experience as a group leader along with her experience as a Waldorf early childhood educator, as well as having been a new mama herself, she brings knowledge and insight to one of motherhood’s most challenging times, the postpartum year. ~Jenyng Wu, CA
+The Community Supported Postpartum course is thorough.
+From it’s aesthetics to abstract thinking of heart, purpose and vision, to the nuts and bolts of “how to create a group,” no detail was spared.
+Kerry’s years of experience as a group facilitator along with her experience as a educator, postpartum doula as well as being a mama and foster parent herself, she brings knowledge and insight to one of the most challenging times, the postpartum year. ~Jenyng Wu, CA